NETWAYS/foreman-training/provisioning/06_bootdisk.md

  * Install and configure the Bootdisk plugin
 * Steps:
  * Run the Foreman installer to install the Bootdisk plugin
- * Associate iPXE template to operating systems
+ * Associate iPXE and PXEGrub2 template to operating systems

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Install and configure the Bootdisk plugin